 - Write image to your USB device as above

 - Mount the USB device on your computer and make following changes to /boot/config.txt under ‘Boot device’ section:

 - Plug in the USB device to your Raspberry Pi, remove any sdcard, and boot

 Q: How to boot to TWRP recovery?

-A: You can boot to TWRP by selecting Settings -> Device preferences -> Reboot -> Recovery after enabling advanced restart options.
+A: You can boot to TWRP by selecting Settings -> System -> Reboot -> Recovery after enabling advanced restart options.

 If mouse cursor doesn’t appear, try replugging your mouse.

 Q: How to boot out of TWRP recovery?

 A: You can boot out of recovery by simply selecting reboot to system option in TWRP.